spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-storefront.md

 Sorting of the *Sold by* section is configurable on a project level.

 The product price on top of the *Product Details* page is taken from the selected merchant's product or offer.
-When a customer selects a product or offer in the *Sold by* section, the page refreshes showing the selected merchant's price.
+When a customer selects a product or offer in the *Sold by* section, the page refreshes, showing the selected merchant's price.

 ## Cart page